-Planet Fitness reopens doors ahead of governor's expected announcement - Salisbury Post
+Planet Fitness reopens doors ahead of governor's announcement - Salisbury Post

 North Carolina Attorney General Josh Stein sent out a letter in June stating that fitness facilities can be used by those who need it for medical purposes.

 On Aug.
 5, Cooper extended phase two of his executive order, which does not permit gyms to open, until Sept.
-11. However, Horton said he anticipates that Cooper will open gyms statewide during a press conference on Tuesday afternoon.
-A news conference is scheduled for 3 p.m.
+11. However, Horton said he anticipated that Cooper will open gyms statewide during a press conference on Tuesday afternoon.
+Cooper followed through and announced “phase 2.5.”

 “From my understanding, we are expecting him to, most likely, which is more or less ironic, to allow gyms statewide to open up,” Horton said.
 “If that happens, it simply puts us under the state mandate of the whole situation rather than being under the attorney general’s letter.
 That means we would run at 30% capacity, which for us is 120 people.
 Even with that, we would still be ok.”